Líban flag Líban: Panorama econòmic

 Economic indicators

 After years of neglect, corruption, financial mismanagement and the war next door in Syria, the Lebanese economy entered a full-blown crisis in 2019, sparking mass protests that demanded sweeping reforms.
 The economic crisis deteriorated further since, due to the COVID-19 pandemic, rising public debt, a sovereign default, a currency collapse and an explosion at the port of Beirut.
 The traditional engines of growth in Lebanon (real estate, construction and tourism) have stalled and the banking sector, which until then had been praised for its resilience, has collapsed.
-Between 2022 and early 2023, the economy experienced a temporary stabilization after undergoing significant contraction in previous years, primarily attributed to the contributions of tourism and substantial remittances.
-According to the World Bank’s projections, the Lebanese economy was expected to see a modest growth of 0.2% in 2023, a positive projection for the first time since 2018, driven by a successful summer tourism season, strong remittances supporting consumption growth, and increasing dollarization of salaries.
-Signs of ongoing stabilization in private sector activity further contributed to the positive economic outlook.
-Nevertheless, with the onset of the conflict between Israel and Hamas and its repercussion in Lebanon, the latest estimates projected a recession in 2023 (-0.6% to -0.9%, depending on the extent of the tourism shock).
+Lebanon's real GDP shrank by 5.7% in 2024, representing a USD 4.2 billion loss in consumption and net exports, due to the Israel-Hezbollah conflict.
+This brought the total GDP decline since 2019 to over 38%, according to the World Bank.
+The contraction reflects the impact of displacement, destruction, and reduced private consumption after the conflict escalated in mid-September.
+Without the conflict, GDP could have grown by 0.9% in 2024.

 Font: IMF – World Economic Outlook Database, 2016